The Best Foods That Can Help Lower Your Risk of Heart Disease

-In fact, three out of four Americans have a "heart age" that's older than their own, according to scientists at the Center for Disease Control (CDC).
-After looking at men and women in every state, and estimating their heart age based on risk factors like high blood pressure, obesity, smoking and diabetes, they determined that we’re a nation of barely-ticking time bombs.
+A fact you might not be aware of: American adults have a "heart age" that's seven years older than their actual age, according to the Center for Disease Control (CDC).
+After looking at men and women in every state, and estimating their heart age based on risk factors like high blood pressure, obesity, smoking, and diabetes, they determined that the U.S. is a nation of barely-ticking time bombs.

 But there are easy ways to separate yourself from the pack and turn back the clock on your heart.
-In fact, according to a recent study at Emory University, more than 50 percent of all heart attack deaths can be prevented with a handful of dietary changes.
-So take your heart health into your own hands.
-The editors of Eat This, Not That! have identified the absolute best foods to protect yourself from heart disease and diabetes, all while dropping pounds.
-And on top of adding these foods to your diet, you might as well start removing these 30 Worst Foods For Your Heart while you’re at it.
+And that's by adding foods that can lower your risk of heart disease to your diet.
+According to an Emory University study, more than 50% of all heart attack deaths can be prevented with a handful of dietary changes.
+So that means it's time to take your heart health into your own hands!

-A recent study at Penn State found that people who react badly to stressful situations have increased levels of inflammation in their bodies—and inflammation is directly tied to obesity, as well as diseases like diabetes, heart disease, and cancer.
+A study at Penn State found that people who react badly to stressful situations have increased levels of inflammation in their bodies—and inflammation is directly tied to obesity, as well as diseases like diabetes, cancer, and yes, heart disease.
 When anxiety rides high, you're also at the mercy of stress hormones such as cortisol—known as "the belly fat hormone" for its ability to pull lipids from the bloodstream and store them in our fat cells.
 What makes rooibos tea particularly good for soothing your mind is the unique flavanoid called Aspalathin.
 Research shows this compound can help keep your heart healthy by reducing stress hormones that trigger hunger and fat storage.
-There's a reason it make it onto our list of the 22 Best Teas for Weight Loss.
+There's a reason it makes it onto our list of the best teas for weight loss!

 Americans eat more tomatoes and tomato products than any other non-starchy "vegetable."
 And that's good news, researchers say, because tomatoes are particularly rich in lycopene, an antioxidant that, unlike most nutrients in fresh produce, increases after cooking and processing.
 Dozens of studies suggest a relationship between regular intake of lycopene-rich tomatoes and a lower risk of cardiovascular disease, skin damage, and certain cancers.
 Researchers even found a concentrated "tomato pill" improved the widening of the blood vessels in patients with cardiovascular disease by over 53 percent compared to a placebo.
 Since the disease-fighting polyphenols in tomatoes occur in the skin, grape and cherry tomatoes are a healthier option.

-Perhaps this is Mother Nature’s way of giving us a hint: Heart-shaped walnuts are brimming in antioxidants and omega-3 fatty acids that can significantly reduce the risk of heart disease—an umbrella term that refers to a number of deadly complications (including heart attack and stroke) that amount for about 600,000 deaths in the United States per year.
-The most comprehensive review of clinical trials on nut consumption in relation to cardiovascular disease showed consuming just one ounce of walnuts five or more times a week—about a handful every day—can slash heart disease risk by nearly 40 percent!
+Heart-shaped walnuts live up to their shape!
+They are brimming in antioxidants and omega-3 fatty acids that can significantly reduce the risk of heart disease—which in case you didn't know, refers to a number of deadly complications (including heart attack and stroke) that amount for about 600,000 deaths in the United States per year.
+The most comprehensive review of clinical trials on nut consumption in relation to cardiovascular disease showed consuming just one ounce of walnuts five or more times a week—about a handful every day—can slash heart disease risk by nearly 40%!
 Most of the heart-health benefits come from walnut oil, so release the oils by roasting them in a dry pan over medium heat.
 Or pick up a bottle of walnut oil for dressing and cooking.

-A study of more than 2,000 adults revealed that those who consume just 2 percent of their total daily calories from yogurt—that would be like eating one six-ounce cup of yogurt every three days—have a 31 percent lower incidence of hypertension than those who eat the creamy stuff less often, according to the American Heart Association.
+A study of more than 2,000 adults revealed that those who consume just 2% of their total daily calories from yogurt—that would be like eating one six-ounce cup of yogurt every three days—have a 31% lower incidence of hypertension than those who eat the creamy stuff less often, according to the American Heart Association.

-And another study found that each weekly serving of yogurt was associated with a 6 percent reduction in one's risk of hypertension.
+And another study found that each weekly serving of yogurt was associated with a 6% reduction in one's risk of hypertension.
 It goes back to those two essential nutrients, vitamin D, and calcium.
 And some yogurts also carry a nice dose of potassium, a proven blood-pressure reducer.
-An 8-ounce container of Stonyfield’s Organic Smooth & Creamy yogurt, for example, contains up to 11 percent of the day’s recommended intake, more than you’d get from a small banana.
 Just keep an eye out for flavored yogurts—they are usually packed with added sugars.
-Opt for one of our 25 Best Yogurts for Weight Loss.
+Opt for one of these best yogurts for weight loss, according to nutritionists.

 The king of slow carbs (meaning they're digested slowly and keep you feeling fuller and energized longer), sweet potatoes are loaded with fiber and nutrients and can help you burn fat.
 The magic ingredient here is the carotenoids, antioxidants which stabilize blood-sugar levels and lower insulin resistance, which prevents calories from being converted into fat.
 That means they reduce your risk of diabetes, one of the greatest threats to your heart.
 And their high vitamin profile (including A, C, and B6) give you more energy to burn at the gym.

-Apparently, they’re on to something in the South.
-This Southern snack has 5 times as much resveratrol—the heart-healthy phytonutrient found in red wine—than dry-roasted, oil-roasted, or raw peanuts.
+This Southern snack has five times as much resveratrol—the heart-healthy phytonutrient found in red wine—than dry-roasted, oil-roasted, or raw peanuts.
 Boiled peanuts are boiled in the shell, and the resveratrol is found in that bitter red papery skin that we normally toss when we eat raw peanuts.
 Boiled peanuts also have fewer calories and less fat than raw or dry roasted peanuts.
 "Nuts are a great source of fiber and healthy fat, which can help fight inflammation in the body and also promote digestion," adds Isabel Smith, MS, RD, CDN, registered dietitian and founder of Isabel Smith Nutrition.

 Wild salmon is brimming with heart-healthy omega-3s but beware of the farmed variety as not all pink-marbled fish are created equally.
 "Wild salmon get plenty of astaxanthin from their diets—especially sockeye salmon, which almost exclusively eat astaxanthin-rich plankton.
 Farmed salmon eat food pellets that don't contain natural astaxanthin, so farmers add in a synthetic version," Adam Splaver, MD, clinical cardiologist and co-founder of Nano Health Associates tells us.

-Whether you transform them into crispy chips or spend the extra minutes massaging them for a hearty salad, kale is one of our favorite anti-inflammatory superfoods.
-The leafy green clocks in at just 33 calories per cup yet manages to pack in a solid amount of fiber, anemia-fighting iron, fat-soluble vitamins K, A, C, and bone-building calcium.
+Whether you transform them into crispy chips or mix them with other veggies for a hearty salad, kale is a classic favorite anti-inflammatory superfood.
+The leafy green clocks in at just 33 calories per cup, yet manages to pack in a solid amount of fiber, anemia-fighting iron, fat-soluble vitamins K, A, C, and bone-building calcium.

 The subtly sweet nut is ideal for topping over a warm bowl of oatmeal, grinding into a creamy butter, or noshing on as a midday snack.
 The best part?
 According to Splaver, magnesium- and antioxidant-rich almonds can protect your heart by lowering your LDL levels and promoting better blood sugar levels, and blood pressure control.

 Next time you head out to the supermarket, don't forget to fill your cart with strawberries, blueberries, and raspberries.
 "Berries are rich in antioxidants which help protect from free radical damage.
-These free radicals could potentially increase risk of heart disease and cancer,” South Florida Registered Dietitian, Licensed Nutritionist, and founder of Suzanne Fisher, registered dietitian, licensed nutritionist, and founder of Fisher Nutrition Systems says.
-“Berries are also an excellent source of fiber and are low-glycemic, meaning they do not produce sugar spikes which could lead to insulin resistance."
+These free radicals could potentially increase risk of heart disease and cancer," says Suzanne Fisher, registered dietitian, licensed nutritionist, and founder of Fisher Nutrition Systems.
+"Berries are also an excellent source of fiber and are low-glycemic, meaning they do not produce sugar spikes which could lead to insulin resistance."

 Pearled barley is a healthy grain not many people are eating enough of, but it's easy to incorporate into soups and stews or have as a side dish with some spices.
-The fiber in the grain "helps you extract and remove cholesterol, which is correlated with heart disease," Jessica Crandall, a Denver-based RD, CDE, and National Spokesperson for the Academy of Nutrition and Dietetics, said in our article The 43 Best Foods for Fiber.
+The fiber in the grain "helps you extract and remove cholesterol, which is correlated with heart disease," Jessica Crandall, a Denver-based RD, CDE, and National Spokesperson for the Academy of Nutrition and Dietetics, said a previous article.

 Although quinoa seems to be a popular grain choice these days, Kamut, or Khorasan wheat, is a hearty grain that deserves a spot on your plate.
 It's rich in heart-healthy omega-3 fatty acids, high in protein (nearly 10 grams per cup!) and has a ton of heart-healthy fiber—21 grams per cup.
 A study in the European Journal of Clinical Nutrition found that participants who ate Kamut wheat products in place of refined wheat reduced total cholesterol, LDL cholesterol (the bad kind), and cytokines, which cause inflammation throughout the body, all in just eight weeks.